camptocamp/docker-mapserver/README.md

 Only tags for minor releases exist, not tag for bug fixes.

+If the container is run as root, apache listens on port 80.
+If it is run as another user, it listens on port 8080.

 ## Tunings

 All the bash snipets in /docker-entrypoint.d ending with `.env` will